 A podcast directory is a listing or database for podcasts.
 Directories are categorized by topics, category or subject matter and other themes.
-Podcast directories can also double as listening platforms – where you can listen to podcasts on the same platform.
+Some podcast directories can also double as listening platforms – where you can listen to podcasts on the same platform.

 Apple Podcast – “The Originator”

-Apple Podcast is the original podcast directory.
+Apple Podcast is the original podcast listening platform and the main podcast directory.
 The word Podcast is a portmanteau, which is a combination of 2 words, Pod (short for iPod) and cast (short for broadcast).
 Podcasts became popular through the use of the iPod and Apple devices.

 As iOS and Apple increased its market share across all products (iPhone, iPad etc.), so did the consumption and growth of podcasts.
 Apple is years ahead in influence as the originator, has the most global reach and for these reasons and more, Apple Podcast is the biggest and most important podcast directory.

 While Apple is still the primary platform where people consume podcasts, there’s been new entrants to the market.
 Spotify is making a lot of moves in the podcast industry with the purchase of Gimlet and Anchor and most recently Parcast.
 With this type of money moves, it’s almost certain there will be a lot of think pieces.
 And rightfully so, because Spotify (and Pandora) have their eyes set on cutting into and taking over Apple’s market share of Podcast distribution and consumption.